emin2010dan/The-Magnetic-Tesla-Valve-for-Space-Radiation-Shielding/Qwen(English).md

 This concept began with a simple question: *"Could we build a shield that uses solar wind’s own energy, operating on Tesla valve logic?"* This vision has now been grounded in Magneto-hydrodynamic (MHD) and electromagnetic laws, expanded into an open-source research document.

 Future Mars engineers, physicists, and dreamers are invited to simulate, test, and refine this concept.
-Detailed technical formulas, MHD equations, and system architecture are available on GitHub: **[Insert Your GitHub Link Here]**
+Detailed technical formulas, MHD equations, and system architecture are available on GitHub: **[(https://github.com/emin2010dan/The-Magnetic-Tesla-Valve-for-Space-Radiation-Shielding)]**

 ---

 # 🛡️ Plasma Tesla Valve Shield (PTVS) Concept
 **Passive, Self-Powering Magnetic Shield Concept for Lunar and Martian Settlements**

 > ⚠️ **Contribution & Origin Statement:**
-> The foundational idea, core analogy, and inspiration for this project belong to **[Your Name/Handle]**.
+> The foundational idea, core analogy, and inspiration for this project belong to **[Emin]**.
 > The physical grounding, Magneto-hydrodynamic (MHD) formulation, system architecture, and technical detailing were developed through collaboration with **Qwen (AI)**.
 > We kindly request that anyone who develops, simulates, or implements this concept in the future acknowledges this origin and collaborative foundation.